vsch/kotlin-jdbc/README.md

-## Kotlin-JDBC
+# Kotlin-JDBC

 [![Build Status](https://travis-ci.org/vsch/kotlin-jdbc.svg)](https://travis-ci.org/vsch/kotlin-jdbc)

-A thin library that exposes JDBC API with the convenience of Kotlin and gets out of the way when not needed.
+A light weight library that exposes JDBC API with the convenience of Kotlin and gets out of the way when it is not needed.

-For developers who prefer to have their database access through SQL where they can read it, validate it and view query plans instead of working through cumbersome ORM, cryptic and limited frameworks which obfuscate SQL with their non-standard cryptic syntax.
+For developers who prefer to have their database access through SQL where they can read it, validate it and view its query plans instead of working through cumbersome ORM or limited frameworks which obfuscate SQL with their non-standard cryptic syntax.

 Refactored from [KotliQuery](https://github.com/seratch/kotliquery) which is an excellent idea